 What factors can affect interest rate parity?

-How can investors take advantage of interest rate differentials?
+How can investors leverage interest rate differentials?

 References